 All dogs slobber to cool down, and some breeds such as Saint Bernards, Bloodhounds, and Mastiffs salivate more than others.
 This is a normal response to stimulation and helps lubricate the mouth as it breaks down food for digestion.
 Also, it aids with the prevention of gum disease and tooth decay.

 Hyper-salivation is perfectly natural for dogs.
-But when too much saliva is produced and your dog is unable to swallow it this can cause irritation and inflammation in the mouth and lip area.
+However, when too much saliva is produced your dog is unable to swallow.
+Therefore, it can cause irritation and inflammation in the mouth and lip area.
 Look at reasons for excessive dog drooling and why you should be worried here…

 Saliva contains water, enzymes, electrolytes, and antibacterial compounds that are essential for your dog’s health.
 Another enzyme that starts the digestion process is Amylase.
 And mixed with food breaks down food matter.

 The glands near the jaw produce the saliva.
 And ducts allow it to enter into the mouth.
-The production of saliva is normal – but excessive production causes a mouth overload where it’s difficult to swallow and runs out of the mouth.
+The production of saliva is normal.
+However, excessive production causes a mouth overload where it’s difficult to swallow and runs out of the mouth.

 Young dogs can often have a form of excessive saliva production due to a condition known as a portosystemic shunt.
-As a result of this condition the blood bypasses the liver.
+As a result, their blood bypasses the liver.
 Breeds that have a higher rate of this problem include:

 Enlargement of the oesophagus is another hereditary condition that results in drooling and affects:

-Giant breeds are renowned for excessive drooling, and this is due to large jowls, loose mouth skin, and short noses.
-As a result, it makes it harder for the saliva to be held in the mouth.
+Giant breeds tend to drool excessively, and this is due to their larger jowls, loose mouth skin, and short noses.
+Therefore, they find it harder to hold saliva in their mouth.

 Breeds that suffer this condition include: